Koninginnebrug

 Koninginnebrug opening

-At the time of its construction, the Koninginnebrug was the largest double bascule bridge in Europe—widely recognized for its architectural and cultural-historical significance, as well as its typological and structural value.
+At the time of its construction, the Koninginnebrug was considered the largest double bascule bridge in Europe.
+Its architectural, historical and technical importance later resulted in its protection as a Rijksmonument, a Dutch national monument.

 Discover other bridges in Rotterdam